MichaelDillie/reactHelper/README.md

 # Steps To Setting Up A React App With A GitHub Repo

-These steps will take you though getting a React set up with ```create-react-app```, and adding the app to a GitHub repository.
+These steps will take you though getting a React App set up with ```create-react-app```, and adding the app to a GitHub repository.

 ## Creating an new React App
 *In The Terminal Run These Commands*